 Ordnance Survey Bench Marks

 Bench marks are the visible remains of height measurements made by the Ordnance Survey.
 When used in conjunction with older Ordnance Survey maps they indicate the height above sea level at the point of the bench mark.
 The maps show a bench mark symbol, the letters BM (or B.M.) and the measured height above sea level.
-All heights are measured relative to Newlyn in Cornwall.
+Since 1921 all heights are measured relative to a calculated average sea level at Newlyn in Cornwall.

-The measurements were made and carried around the country by a network of around 190 fundamental bench marks (FBMs).
-From these FBMs tens of thousands of lower-order bench marks were established.
-There are a small number of standard designs:
+The measurements were made and established around the country by a network of around 190 fundamental bench marks (FBMs).
+From these FBMs tens of thousands of bench marks were established.
+There are a small number of standard designs for these: